 Each brand launch has its own style.

 Not one of our client’s brand relaunches has been the same.
 This sets Red Caffeine apart.
-Through our strategy phase, we really get to know the client, the team and their culture.
+Through our brand strategy phase, we really get to know the client, the team and their culture.
 From this, we construct a unique experience that makes the most sense for that specific organization.
 We’ve done everything from trivia in the warehouse of a manufacturer, to an art gallery type display at a leading TPA, to a digital experience where key members of the team participated remotely.
 No matter the format, in each case the client’s team left feeling energized, entangled in the brand and enthusiastic about what was happening with the company.